Skip to main content

 #

-• Water bottle — Limited water fountains
+• Water — Limited fountains at the site.
+Bring at least a liter.

-• Sun protection — Hat, sunscreen, sunglasses
+• Sun protection — Hat, sunscreen, sunglasses.
+The site has almost no shade in summer.

-• Camera — The views are spectacular
+• Camera — The views are genuinely spectacular.
+You’ll want it.

 Frequently Asked Questions